XxCHANDLERxX/notes/sci206/README.md

 force required to be spun around in a circle, so you don't break contact with the wall.

-Demo: Two people holding a rope.
+*Demo:*: Two people holding a rope.
 One "pulse" goes down the rope slowly if there's slack and quickly if it's held tightly.
 The frequency depends on the restoring force of the rope.
 A double/triple wave thing is what we call "standing waves".

-Demo: Spring rope with cowbell.
+*Demo:*: Spring rope with cowbell.
 "Waves are a way to do work without moving."

 Two types of waves: